 Public higher education institutions can use loans from banks to fund their research and development activity and capital expenditure if approved by the higher education institution’s academic senate and administrative board.
 Subsidies from the state budget cannot be used to pay back loans and interest.

 Funding from the state budget is provided to

-- public higher education institutions from the budget of the Ministry of Education, Science, Research and Sport of the Slovak Republic,
+- public higher education institutions from the budget of the Ministry of Education, Research, Development, and Youth of the Slovak Republic,

 - military higher education institutions from the budget of the Ministry of Defence of the Slovak Republic,